-An urgently needed service is a non-emergency situation requiring immediate medical care.
-Some examples of urgently needed services are a severe sore throat that occurs over the weekend or an unforeseen flare-up of a known condition.
+An urgently needed service is a non-emergency situation requiring immediate medical care but given your circumstances, it is not possible or not reasonable to obtain these services from a network provider.
+The plan must cover urgently needed services provided out of network.
+Some examples of urgently needed services are: i) a severe sore throat that occurs over the weekend or ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.